livewire/livewire/docs/actions.md

 | `wire:keydown`  | Triggered when a key is pressed down      |
 | `wire:mouseenter`| Triggered when the mouse enters an element |

 Because the event name after `wire:` can be anything, Livewire supports any browser event you might need to listen for.
-For example, to listen for a more niche event like `transitionend`, you can use `wire:transitionend`.
+For example, to listen for `transitionend`, you can use `wire:transitionend`.

 ### Listening for specific keys

-You can use one of the convenient aliases Livewire provides to narrow down key press event listeners to a specific key or combination of keys.
+You can use one of Livewire's convenient aliases to narrow down key press event listeners to a specific key or combination of keys.

 For example, to perform a search when a user hits `Enter` after typing into a search box, you can use `wire:keydown.enter`: